I beg to move, That the Bill be now read a Second time.

 As I said at the beginning of my remarks, any budget, even by inertia, contains de facto political decisions.
 I think that the nods of agreement from the Minister and the Secretary of State indicate that they accept this cannot be a signal towards direct rule.
 Warm words and aspirations are no longer enough.
 We need action.

 Does the hon.
-Gentleman agree that, as move towards the recess in the next couple of weeks, we really need the Northern Ireland Office to ensure that the impasse does not further jeopardise the good governance of Northern Ireland?
+Gentleman agree that, as we move towards the recess in the next couple of weeks, we really need the Northern Ireland Office to ensure that the impasse does not further jeopardise the good governance of Northern Ireland?
 People are complaining and campaigning on the basis of, “Let’s get something done.”
 We need a package of measures in place, as soon as the House returns in early September, to alleviate the problems real people are facing and suffering on the ground.

 I hope that we see a groundswell of opinion in Northern Ireland that expects centre politicians —both here in Westminster and those elected to, but not sitting in, the Assembly—to get back to work.
 Many of the decisions that need to be made in the Assembly are important to the people on the ground, and they transcend the difference between the political parties.
 The issues faced in the past by John Hume, David Trimble, Dr Paisley and Martin McGuinness were massively bigger than the gap that now exists between the DUP and Sinn Féin.
 That is not just my opinion; I think that it would be the opinion of most ordinary folk in Northern Ireland.
 This is a wake-up call for everybody and a time for leadership.